What: Editors BC professional development seminar

 Lunch is not included.

 Lisa Manfield is a writer, editor and content strategist.
 She has developed print and online content, marketing collateral, and courseware for small businesses, non-profit organizations, government agencies and educational institutions.
 Currently a digital writer at tech startup Chimp, she has also been the editor of BCLiving.ca, managing editor at Orato.com and marketing manager at TheTyee.ca.
-She also teaches Writing and Editing for the Web at Simon Fraser University.
+She also teaches Writing and Editing for the Web at SFU.

 Early bird on or before September 11, 2015:

 Member: $120 | Non-member: $180